This is a country of historic castles and fortifications, great food, markets, music – everything you could possibly want in a family trip!

 Gordes is the closest hillside village to the Abbey.
 It is famous for good reason as it offers stunning views of a typical Provencal hill village built up the mountain cliff.
-You may want to visit on a Tuesday as it’s market day with all that that offers.
+You may want to visit on a Tuesday as it’s market day!

 Spoiled for choice of villages, we next suggest Bonnieux.
 The village has been lovingly restored and affords sweeping views over the Luberon.
 This is one of the loveliest places in the area to stop for a slow local lunch.
 You can walk the small winding streets up to the top of the village where you’ll find the 12th century church.
 From there you can see lavender fields dotting the surrounding landscape.

 Weekly markets throughout Provence are a regional highlight.
-If you’re staying in St Remy, Wednesday is market day.
-Various websites list market days in towns and villages throughout Provence.
 St Remy’s weekly Wednesday market is an absolute treat.
-The market wends its way throughout the small town and is filled with wonderful local produce like cheeses, fruit, breads and pastries.
+The market winds its way throughout the small town and is filled with wonderful local produce like cheeses, fruit, breads and pastries.
 And a LOT more!
 You could fill yourself up just by walking around tasting samples from the 100’s of vendors.
 It’s a feast for the eyes and taste buds!

 After a morning filled with eating and shopping, how about a bike ride in the afternoon?
 St Remy has a number of bike shops where you can rent bikes for as long as you like.
 An excellent excursion is to ride over to St Remy’s small neighboring village of Le Baux de Provence, a tiny village in the Alpilles mountains and atop a rocky outcrop crowned with a ruined castle and offering sweeping views all around.

 When you’ve tired of strolling and shopping, rent a bike at any number of places in town and follow an easy 20km/12.5 mi round trip to Fontaine de Vaucluse.
 You’ll be biking mainly on peaceful, flat country roads until you reach Fontaine, a pretty village set along a river and teeming with outdoor cafes and a ruined 14th century castle.
-Once in the village you can take a short trail to the fountain itself.
+Once in the village you can take a short trail to the spring itself.
 It is all very pretty!
-The route back to L’Isle is the same and just as easy!

-We’ve saved the best for Last.
+We’ve saved the best for last.
 If there’s one sight in Provence one has to see it’s this one – the 2,000 year old Roman aqueduct that towers across the River Gardon and which is one of the best preserved Roman structures anywhere.
 At 50 meters tall it is awe inspiring any way you see it.
-And we have the best way to experience this day so that it won’t only be a highlight of your week, it will be an indelible travel highlight you’ll always have!

-Once you’ve stocked up and perhaps had a coffee in one of the squares, you can head off to one of the kayaking centers near the river.
-The kayak operators will ferry you to the starting point on the river and arrange a time for to pick you up at the Pont.
+Once you’ve stocked up, head off to one of the kayaking centers near the river.
 The kayaking itself – especially in late summer – is wonderful.
 It’s a relatively easy and calm 3.5 mile jaunt down the river towards the aqueduct.
-On the way, you may have to get out and push or pull your kayak as the water can get quite shallow!
 There are little island banks in the river all along the way so you can stop and swim and enjoy your treats you picked up earlier in Uzes.
-Depending on how relaxed you are, at some point the mighty Pont will come into view.
+At some point the mighty Pont du Gard will come into view.
 After the absolutely obligatory photo session, it is incredibly thrilling to paddle through the Pont and emerge on the other side where the kayak company will meet you.
 It’s an absolutely perfect day!

 France Trip Tips & FAQ's